Camden & Kentish Town

 The Pineapple is so beloved by Kentish Town locals that when the place was threatened with redevelopment, a community campaign not only got it saved but listed by English Heritage.
 The Grade-II listed bar is home to a changing selection of ales, the kitchen dishes up Thai food and it’s also got a gorge conservatory that’s perfect if you’re hosting a little party.

-Bringing a slice of Paris to the London neighbourhoods it inhabits, this classic French restaurant can be found in both Kentish Town and Highbury.
+Bringing a slice of Paris to the London neighbourhoods it inhabits, this classic French restaurant can be found in Kentish Town.
 The menu emphasises French comfort food – think slow cooked duck confit, croustillant aux champignons (a kind of French pie) along with traditional French charcuterie and starters like countryside terrine, Burgundy snails and oysters.
 If you’re partial to French grapes they have a considerable selection of natural, biodynamic and fine wine on offer, so whether it’s Grenache or Gamay, Chardonnay or Sauvignon Patron Cave a Manger should have you covered.
 A true French bistro where dining is casual and the food offering holds up.

 Once the playground for all sorts of night dwellers like Amy Winehouse, Noel Fielding and Alexa Chung this Camden pub still offers up a night out to remember…all those impromptu and secret gigs mean you don’t know what you might stumble upon.
 There’s a tiny outside area you’ll struggle to manoeuvre around but the real gem is the upstairs terrace.
 The staff look younger than your newborn cousin and couldn’t give a shit what band you are in.
 Just don’t cause trouble and have a bloody good time.